Command Economy, Its Characteristics, Pros, and Cons

 Five Traits of a Command Economy

 A command economy is where a central government makes all economic decisions.
-The government or a collective owns the land and the means of production.
+Either the government or a collective owns the land and the means of production.
 It doesn't rely on the laws of supply and demand that operate in a market economy.
 A command economy also ignores the customs that guide a traditional economy.
 In recent years, many centrally-planned economies began adding aspects of the market economy.
 The resultant mixed economy better achieves their goals.

 Five Characteristics of a Command Economy